 We also have an acre of rainforest in the Asháninka community in Central Peru.
 Their territory is at extreme risk from illegal logging and coca trafficking and their livelihoods depend on the Amazon rainforest.

-bartlett mitchell has also sponsored over 30 beehives in clients’ names.
+BM has also sponsored over 30 beehives in clients’ names.
 Bees struggle to survive and they are vital to pollinate our crops.

 We donate our pre-loved uniforms to a school in the Gambia who use them as sports kit.